Cataracts are extremely common. A normal part of life, almost every person will develop cataracts at some stage.

 - Double vision within one eye

-As cataracts progress, vision problems worsen and sight will become severely limited.
-If a person’s cataracts progress to the point of interfering with daily activities, cataract surgery becomes necessary.
+As cataracts advance over time, clouding of the lens and vision problems worsen.
+Sight becomes severely limited.
+If progression of cataracts affects a person to the point of interfering with daily activities, cataract surgery becomes necessary.

-During cataract surgery, the cloudy lens is broken into small pieces and gently sucked from the eye.
-Then, an artificial lens is inserted in the place of the natural lens.
+With cataract surgery, the cloudy lens goes through a process during which it must clump together.
+Then, it is broken into small pieces and gently removed from the eye.
+An artificial lens is inserted in the place of the natural lens.